-First of all I wanted to thank you for spending some time on reading my posts!
+First of all, I wanted to thank you for spending some time reading my posts!

 Few words to start off…

-I always say that tourism and hospitality industry are in my blood.
+I always say that the tourism and hospitality industry is in my blood.
 I graduated in Tourism and Recreation and luckily I am working in this industry since 2010.

-The road to achieve that kind of life consists of smaller goals towards which I was working for step by step.
-And in one of this steps, accidentally appeared hostels.
+The road to achieving that kind of life consists of smaller goals towards which I was working for step by step.
+And in one of these steps, accidentally appeared hostels.

 My hostel story

 My first hostel work opportunity happened in 2012 in London.
-However it wasn’t the point when I completely lost my heart to this industry.
-Since than I’ve been working in different accommodation types, where I was gathering experiences and knowledge.
+However, it wasn’t the point when I completely lost my heart to this industry.
+Since then I’ve been working in different accommodation types, where I was gathering experiences and knowledge.

 And the moment when I started to work in a hostel there…was a GAME CHANGER.